-She was a founding member of the Indian Women Scientists’ Association in Maharashtra.
-The association worked for rural communities and offered training to women to work in healthcare and advising the population on health practices and medical care.
+As a founding member of the Indian Women Scientists’ Association in Maharashtra, she played a vital role in supporting rural communities.
+The association provided women with training in healthcare, helping them guide others on health practices and medical care.

 Google Remembered Dr. Kamal Ranadive with a Doodle: